dpoggi/rack-olark/README.md

 # Rack::Olark

-Rack middleware which injects the Olark JavaScript code before the end of the body of any HTML document being sent to the client.
+Middleware which inserts Olark JavaScript embed code before </body> in HTML served by Rack.

 ## Usage

+In `config.ru`, or wherever else you mount middleware:

     use Rack::Olark, id: '1234-567-89-0123'

-Most of the options you give Rack::Olark are passed along to Olark in the following format:
+All non-special options given to Rack::Olark are passed through as JavaScript in the following manner:

     olark.configure('key', value);

-There are three special options: id, tag, and paths. id is your Olark API ID, and the middleware won't let your Rack app boot without it.
+There are two special options: `id` and `paths`.

+`id` is your Olark Site-ID, and the middleware won't allow your app to boot without it.
-tag is a custom script tag to be used at the beginning of the Olark code.
-Most people should never need this, and it will default to just `<script>` (HTML5-style).

-paths decides which routes in your application will display the Olark chat box.
-It takes an array of routes, and you need to include the leading slash (/).
-If you don't give an array for paths, it is empty by default, and this will cause the Olark code to be inserted on every route.
-As of version 0.0.4, you can now describe routes in the paths array with a Regexp as well, and any non-Regexp entries will be handled like this:
+`paths` decides which of your routes will display the Olark chat box.
+It accepts an array of routes, with the leading slash (`/`) included. `paths` defaults to empty array (`[]`), causing Olark to be embedded for every route.
+As of version 0.0.4, routes in `paths` can also be described with a Regexp.
+Non-Regexp `paths` entries will be handled using:

-    /^#{Regexp.escape(your_original_path_entry)}$/
+    /^#{Regexp.escape('/my/path')}$/

-Example using options:
+Example of usage with options:

-    use Rack::Olark, id: '1234-567-89-0123',
+    use Rack::Olark, {
-                     tag: '<script type="text/javascript">',
-                     paths: ['/', '/aboutus']
+      :id                          => '1234-567-89-0123',
+      :paths                       => ['/', '/aboutus'],
+      'features.attention_grabber' => true,
+    }

-Note that in order to use custom Olark JavaScript options, you may have to revert to using hashrocket syntax.
+Note that in order to use custom Olark JavaScript options, you may have to revert to hashrocket syntax, as they tend to contain characters Ruby doesn't like in symbols.

 ## Acknowledgements

-Code from rack/google-analytics has been used liberally and expanded/trimmed down where needed.
-Mucho thanks to Lee Hambley and other rack/google-analytics folks.
+Originally based on code from [rack-google-analytics](https://github.com/kangguru/rack-google-analytics).
+Never would've gotten started without them!

 ## Copyright

 Copyright (C) 2011 Dan Poggi.
 MIT License, see LICENSE for details.